 The pet thing was a bit trickier (which is what got me thinking about this in the pet insurance discussion).
 I think everyone agreed that it’s a very good idea to have some sort of financial backup to support a pet’s illness or injury – the debate was whether to build up a savings account of your own, or to pay an insurance premium.
 For us personally, we chose to go the savings account route, and trust that should our dog end up as one of the few who gets an illness where treatment costs drastically more than we can afford to pay (cancer, etc.), we would just keep her comfortable until that was impossible, and put her down.
 We have a point at which she is, after all, “just a dog.”
 That view is not held by everyone.
 I suppose if you are the type to purchase kitty cardiology or puppy chemo you might want to go the insurance route (though I’d be wary about knowing exactly WHAT the insurance would cover).

 But the big key with any of these expenses (and where I think Sierra might fall down) is that while they can be annualized and averaged over a period of time, the ACTUAL expense very rarely shows up in such a neat way.
 Our car ran like a dream for over a year.
-This year we’ve had a sensor to replace, the brakes are near the end of their life and we really should be replacing the windshield.
+This year we’ve had a sensor to replace, the brakes are near the end of their life and we really need a professional windshield replacement at home, since the car would need one to get to the mechanic in the first place.
 Same thing with our condo: great, until very recently when we had to replace a bathroom sink, and the kitchen faucet’s on the fritz.
 We spent about $1500 in emergency/extra treatments for the dog this year, the first such expenses she’s had in her life.

 Since Sierra’s got debt she’s still trying to pay off, I do agree that it should take precedent over building up a bunch of different emergency accounts while she’s got an immediate need for the cash, but by depending on a small monthly surplus, rather than a small security account that’s slowly but surely growing, she might not notice it helps all that much.